Marriage celebrants

 In eRegistry you can:

-• attach scanned copies of marriage documents direct to eRegistry, rather than sending by post
+• attach scanned copies of marriage documents directly, rather than sending by post

-• order official marriage certificates at the same time, for faster delivery
+• order official marriage certificates at the same time as registering a marriage, for faster delivery

-• stay up to date with Registry news and helpful resources for celebrants.
+• view helpful resources and stay up to date with Registry news.

 Interstate celebrants cannot apply for an eRegistry account unless they frequently conduct marriages within NSW.

-You may be given access to eRegistry if you can provide proof of 5 marriages performed in NSW within a 3-month period, or 20 marriages per year.
+You may be given access to eRegistry if you can provide proof you have performed 5 marriages in NSW within a 3-month period, or 20 marriages in NSW per year.

 For more information, email eregistry-support@customerservice.nsw.gov.au